 In addition, MAFI-UK has a financial internal audit function, which also covers its subsidiaries.
 This includes a schedule of audit visits to programmes on a rotational basis.
 South Sudan was visited for internal audit purposes during the year.
 This audit concluded that there was a very good control system in the programme in the vast majority of areas, with MAF policies being applied.
-3 minor matters were raised by the report, all of which were considered to be in the lowest level of risk.
+There were two matters of which one was considered minor and the other of negligible risk.